jonasniemeyer/investing-ideas/README.md

+*Note: Until now, the notebooks are empty with the exception of the value premium.*

 ## Description
 This repository consists of a number of jupyter notebooks in which I analyze my own investment ideas and popular beliefs in finance.